Tertiary Access Payment

 - The scholarship is payable in cash (EFT) to the personal bank account that you have registered with Charles Sturt University.
 Payment is made within 14 days of census date to successful recipients meeting the eligibility criteria.

-- You can register bank details with Charles Sturt University on the Student Administration website by going to Personal Details to enter or change bank details.
+- You can register bank details with Charles Sturt University on the Student Portal by going to Personal Details to enter or change bank details.

 - The University reserves the right to recoup scholarship payments if your circumstances change and you no longer meet the eligibility criteria.